-(3) For the Fiscal Years referenced above, the District participated in a countywide delinquent tax financing program through which the District has sold its delinquent tax revenues and received 100% of the delinquent amount plus a premium.
+(3) Through Fiscal Year 2004-05, the District participated in a countywide delinquent tax financing program through which the District has sold its delinquent tax revenues and received 100% of the delinquent amount plus a premium.
 The District may, but is not obligated to, continue to participate in the delinquent tax financing program in the future.